meyer-lab/gc-cytokines/Manuscript/Text/05_Acknowledgements.md

 # Acknowledgements

-This work was supported by NIH DP5-OD019815 to A.S.M. and by a research agreement with Visterra Inc. **Competing financial interests:** S.M.C. and C.P. are employees of Visterra Inc.
+This work was supported by National Institutes of Health DP5-OD019815 to A.S.M. and by a research agreement with Visterra Inc. **Competing financial interests:** S.M.C. and C.P. are employees of Visterra Inc.

 # Author contributions statement